 To get started, search postgraduate courses in magazine journalism.

 You will need to show:

 You may also consider learning shorthand.
-Although you may not need it for all magazine employment, it's invaluable for accurate and speedy note-taking (the golden rate to achieve is 100 words per minute).
-It shows real commitment and dedication to journalism.
+Although you may not need it for all magazine employment, it's invaluable for accurate and speedy note-taking as well as proving your commitment and dedication to journalism.